The Biggest Winner: Teams

+Season 2

 This season premiered on October 27, 2007, with 14 contestants from 10 Arabic countries.
 The contestants were divided into two teams: Blue Team and Red Team.
 Unlike season one, in this season all members of Blue Team were men and Red Team were women.
 The winner of season 2 was Walid Hamid from U.A.E., who was awarded 250,000 SAR.
 On the reunion show, Saudi Arabian Salimah Al-Hebshi won 50,000 SAR.